 2. Greek Yogurt with Almonds and Blueberries

 “Making a quick snack or breakfast doesn’t have to be difficult,” says Lewallen.
 Just grab your favorite greek yogurt and add fruits (and or nuts) and enjoy.
 Your body will thank you.

 “This combo was an all-time favorite of mine when I was little and it still is.
 I like my salad with lots of vegetables, kale and spinach and topped off with Goddess Dressing.”

 I know you’re wondering what kind of snack this is, but hold on, it gets yummier!
 Lewallen mentions that she likes to eat things in alternative ways.
 “I love dipping my lettuce into a mixture of balsamic vinegar, garlic powder and olive oil.

 5. Quinoa Bowl

 Trust us, you’ve never had quinoa like this before.
-Lewallen loves cooking quinoa and this happens to be one of her favorite meals to make.
+Lewallen loves cooking it and this happens to be one of her favorite meals to make.
 “First, I cook the quinoa in chicken broth or beef broth.
-After it’s cooked, I places the quinoa in a bowl and add chopped black olives, green onions, and whole garlic cloves into it.
-Next, I bake a small sweet potato and add that and finally, I add two fried two eggs on top and voila!
+I place the cooked quinoa in a bowl and add chopped black olives, green onions, and whole garlic cloves into it.
+Then, I add in a small baked sweet potato.
+Finally, I place two fried two eggs on top, and voila!
 Delicious!”